esbraff/moonlight-lang/README.md

 }
 ```

-Procedure returns last evaluated expression it the it's body so thing below will return sum of three arguments passed to it
+Function returns last evaluated expression it the it's body so thing below will return sum of three arguments passed to it

 ## Function Procedure call